 I am 52 years young and the mother of two amazing children.
-I am a Master Certified Parent Coach working exclusively with moms raising a child diagnosed with autism.
+I am a Master Certified Parent Coach working exclusively with moms raising a child or children diagnosed with autism.

 Jordan is 25 and was diagnosed with autism when he was five.
 He is MY WHY and the reason I am here with you today.
 I also have an incredibly smart, beautiful, and athletic 23-year-old daughter, Maddie.
 She graduated college in May of 2021 with a Major in Communications and a double Minor in Sports & Business studies.
 She was a student-athlete playing collegiate softball and is now working in the Athletic Department at her alma mater.
 Being their MOM is my greatest blessing.

-He did not meet his typical milestones and had ear infection after ear infection beginning at 6 months of age.
-By 3 years old, he was diagnosed PDD-NOS.
-I knew something wasn’t right, but I had no idea where to go for help.
+Jordan did not meet his typical milestones and had numerous ear infections beginning at 6 months of age.
+By 3 years old, he was diagnosed PDD-NOS and we received the autism diagnosis when he turned five.

 How or why Jordan had autism never mattered.
 I focused on how I was going to make his life the best it could be.
 We do not discuss any of the controversies around the HOW and/or WHY of autism here at Not Your Average Autism Mom.

-In the next few years, I went through a divorce, which as you know divorce rates amongst parents of children on the spectrum are very high, so yes, I am part of that statistic.
-Following my divorce, a few very difficult years followed for me.
-After putting that behind me, I became the most committed and dedicated single mother that I could be.
-Their father and I co-parented for many years but they always lived with me.
-We made a not-so-good situation the best it could be.
+Their father and I divorced shortly after Jordan's autism diagnosis.
+Divorce rates amongst parents of children on the spectrum are very high, and yes, I am part of that statistic.
+Following my divorce, a few very difficult years followed.
+After putting that behind me, I was committed to becoming the best single mother that I could be.
+Their father and I co-parented for many years, but they always lived solely with me.

-I went on to become an Educational Advocate and a Certified Parent Coach and spent the next 10 years building an Advocacy company and working with the most amazing families and Advocates anywhere.
+I went on to become an Educational Advocate and a Certified Parent Coach and spent the next 10 years building an Advocacy company and working with the most amazing families and Advocates.

 Jordan always had significant social deficits and behavior struggles.
 He has never been easy to figure out.
 He had the BEST teachers and educational teams throughout his education & graduated High School in 2015 with a special diploma.

-In 2016 when Maddie graduated High School and was on her way to college, we moved from Florida to the mountains of North Georgia.
-Jordan attends a Day Program for Adults with different abilities with an amazing staff who work very closely with Dave and I. I can't even begin to explain how grateful I am that we chose to move.
+In 2016 when Maddie graduated High School and was on her way to college, we relocated from Florida to the mountains of North Georgia.
+Jordan attends a Day Program for Adults with Different Abilities.
+They have an amazing staff who work very closely with us.
+I can't even begin to explain how grateful I am that we chose to move.